AdityaSinghGit/DSA-Java/README.md

-This repo represents my journey in learning DSA with Java.
+This repo represents my journey in learning DSA adn System Design with Java.

 I am and will be solving questions from LeetCode and similar platforms.